shagalaka/SQL-Music-Store-Analysis/README.md

 2) Customer Purchases: Analyze purchase patterns of customers.
 3) Popular Genres: Determine the most popular music genres based on sales data.
 To run a query, simply open the script in your SQL client and execute it.

+## Contributing
+Contributions are welcome!
+If you have suggestions for new queries or improvements to existing ones.